-Arab nations are also home to millions οf non-citizens speak their who own native languages.
-These include Farsi (spoken in Iran); Malayalam, Tamil.
-Hindi.
-Balochi.
-Bengali.

-Pashto, and Urdu (spoken in South Asia); African languages such as Somali and Swahili; and Asian languages such as Thai, Tagalog, and Korean.
+The Arab Gulf nations are also home to millions of noncitizens who speak their own native languages.
+These include Farsi (spoken in Iran); Malayalam, Tamil, Hindi, Balochi, Bengali, Pashto, and Urdu (spoken in South Asia); African languages such as Somali and Swahili, and Asian languages such as Thai, Tagalog, and Korean.
 English is also widely spoken in business and by the expatriate communities of the Gulf.